Roosevelt University: Main Campus, Chicago

 Chicago classes are held within Roosevelt's historic Auditorium Building at 430 S. Michigan Avenue, blocks from the Magnificent Mile.
 The Auditorium Building houses the Auditorium Theatre of Roosevelt University and numerous administrative offices for the university.
 Pro football's 2015 NFL draft was held in the Auditorium on April 30, 2015, the league's first time hosting the draft in Chicago in more than 50 years.
 The Wabash Building for the downtown campus was completed in 2012.
 The 32-story vertical campus is the second-tallest higher-education building in the United States and the sixth tallest in the world.
 It serves as a multipurpose building: housing student services, classrooms, contemporary science labs, administrative offices, and student residences.
 Student residences are on the top floors (14–32), with a shared lounge overlooking Lake Michigan on each floor.
 The university held an open house in the summer of 2012, with classes beginning in the new addition during the fall 2012 semester.
 The Lillian and Larry Goodman Center, the first stand-alone facility for college athletics in Chicago's Loop, is the latest addition to Roosevelt University's downtown Chicago campus and serves as the home for Roosevelt Lakers athletics.

 Albert A. Robin Campus, Schaumburg

 Roosevelt University's campus in Schaumburg, Illinois.

 Roosevelt University's campus in Schaumburg is the largest four-year university in Chicago's Northwest suburbs, serving approximately 2,500 students.
 The campus is located in the former headquarters office building of the Pure Oil Company.
 Roosevelt converted the building into a comprehensive campus in 1996.
 The Albert A. Robin Campus is home to the Doctor of Pharmacy program, which accepted its inaugural class in July 2011.
 Located on 30 acres, the Schaumburg Campus is on the north side of Golf Road Illinois Route 58 across from the Woodfield Mall and near the intersection with Meacham Road.
 Recently, campus administrators have created prairies on sections of the land for environmental and educational purposes.

 Academics

+The university offers undergraduate and graduate degrees through six colleges: